 I look at the object, a scale, one of the smaller ones, about the size of my eye.

 "Thank you," I mutter.
 "Didn't even think to claim anything afterwards."

-I smile weakly and nod.
-"Gods, do I have a story for you."
+I nod, wryly replying, "Gods, do I have a story for you."

 "Ha ha!" my father laughs heartily.
 "Good!
 Soon as you're on your feet, I'll have the feast prepared, and you can regale us all with the tale of how you slew a dragon!"

 The door opens suddenly.
 "Brian!
 Stop shouting!"

 My mother gives him a stern look, and the big man shrinks a little.